-- Mildred now runs in the morning.
+Elliot now runs in the morning.

-- I recently bought a few notebooks for my classes.
+I recently bought a few notebooks for my classes.

-- Then, it was time to cut the cake.
+Then, it was time to cut the cake.

-- I will go to the zoo tomorrow.
+I will go to the beach tomorrow.

 These adverbs are perfect to describe the intensity or degree of something, it could be an adjective, an action, or even another adverb.
 There are many, and they are very different, but some of the most used adverbs of degree are:

 These are some of the most used adverbs of degree: